-Phil is an Eco Artist whose practice is rooted in a lifelong commitment to working with the natural and built environment by brining together communities and organisations from all walks of life to take practical action.
+Phil is an Eco Artist whose practice is rooted in a lifelong commitment to working with the natural and built environment by bringing together communities and organisations from all walks of life to take practical action.
 Often working in particular places and incorporating material from those places in my work, I use print, lens-based media, installation and scientific evidence, he works to foreground the assault both on our natural life support systems – trees, climate, ecosystems – and on the other-than-human who share this precious planet with us.

 He builds his creative practice on a 35 year career as a social entrepreneur in local environmental regeneration during which he established and built a number of not for profit organisations including Keep Britain Tidy, Groundwork, the Mersey Basin Trust as part of the 25 year regional Mersey Basin Campaign, the National Centre for Business and Ecology and the Community Technical Aid Centre in Manchester.

 If you would like to receive notification about future events and resources please complete the following details: